I’d recommend GBS’s MA for the same reason I recommend GBS’s BAs. They go deeper.

 Why pursue an MA in Ministry at GBSC?

 - Flexibility.
-Graduate courses are completely online, from homework to live class sessions.
+Graduate classes are completely online, from homework to live class sessions.
 No need to relocate or upset your schedule.
-Our degrees are designed with active pastors, missionaries, and lay ministers in mind.
+Our degrees are designed for active pastors, missionaries, and lay ministers.

 - Customization.
-With 18 hours of electives, the MA in Ministry can be shaped with an emphasis in Christian counseling, expository preaching, evangelism and apologetics, church planting and discipleship, or ministry leadership.
-See the complete course listing for more information.
+With 18 hours of electives, the MA in Ministry will be shaped with an emphasis in Christian counseling, preaching, evangelism and apologetics, church planting, discipleship, or ministry leadership.
+For specifics, see the catalog’s course listing.

 - Theology.
-We are committed to the authority of God’s infallible, inerrant Word.
+We are committed to the authority of God’s inerrant Word.
 We are Wesleyan-Arminian and passionate about the message of Spirit-filled, holy living.